 In a short span of five months, the Ebola outbreak has grasped more than 600 victims in the Democratic Republic of Congo.
 Beginning on August 1, 2018, the Ebola outbreak is estimated to have about 608 patients with a death toll of 368 based on a statement made by the Ministry Of Health.
-With a mortality rate surpassing 60%, this deadly disease has taken the life of hundreds since its outbreak was first reported.
+With a mortality rate surpassing 60%, this deadly disease has taken the lives of hundreds since its outbreak was first reported.
 Only 207 people have as of yet been reported to recover from this deadly disease.
 Furthermore, doctors in Congo are currently evaluating 29 more patients suspected of being infected by Ebola.

 The deadliest Ebola epidemic